spinnaker/spinnaker.github.io/guides/user/pipeline-expressions/index.md

 ## What kind of data can I put in Pipeline Expressions?

-So where do we actually get the values that get evaluated in by pipeline expressions?
-In this section, we will describe the numerous sources of data for a pipeline in Spinnaker and how to access them.
+In this section, we will describe the numerous sources of data for a pipeline expression in Spinnaker and how to access them.
+Expressions are evaluated against the currently running pipeline.
+To see all the available attributes in a pipeline, you can view the source JSON.

-### Pipeline Execution

-The current running pipeline is available within Pipeline Expressions as `execution`.
 The easiest way to view this JSON is as follows,

 * Go to an execution of your pipeline.
 * Click on `Details` to expand the pipeline.